-The well-known retail example of a hydrocolloid dressing for blisters is Compeed.
+The well-known retail example of a hydrocolloid blister plaster is Compeed.

 Another is Band-Aid Advanced Healing.